 Many national and international laws and regulations govern the collection, use, storage, sharing and security of personal data to which we have access in the ordinary course of business.
 We strive to comply with all applicable laws, regulations and other legal obligations relating to privacy and personal data.
-However, given the complexity of the legislation, the absence of harmonization, the new features introduced by Regulation (EU) 2016/679 of the European Parliament and of the Council of April 27, 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data ("GDPR"), and the resulting regulatory and judicial instability, we are at risk of being deemed non-compliant with relevant regulatory and legal obligations in this respect.
+However, given the complexity of the legislation, the absence of harmonization, the new features introduced by Regulation (EU) 2016/679 of the European Parliament and of the Council of April 27,

+2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data ("GDPR"), or its Brazilian version, the "Lei Geral de Proteção de Dados" ("LGPD"), and the resulting regulatory and judicial instability, we are at risk of being deemed non-compliant with relevant regulatory and legal obligations in this respect.